 Once you have installed 7-8 pieces that way, you can already unscrew the backer board.
 Then put glue on the groove and set the spline into the groove, then nail it into place.
 You can continue installing boards until you reach to the borderline.

 Once the v-formation is installed across the whole room, you now need to reverse direction and continue back the other way.

-Once the flooring is installed across the whole room and within the border perimeter, you now need to cut the boards along the already drawn border line.
-You need a festool plunge saw with a track.
+Once the flooring is installed across the whole room and within the border perimeter, you now need to cut the boards along the already drawn borderline.
+You need a Festool plunge saw with a track.
 You have to put painters tape on the wood flooring you can use as a guide to track the lines up.
-Then use the saw to cut these lines along the entire length of the room on all four sides of the boarder lines drawn.
+Then use the saw to cut these lines along the entire length of the room on all four sides of the border lines drawn.

 There will be remaining border pieces that will be installed the same as you will close out against the wall in any other flooring installation.

 That is all, now you are completely done and you can enjoy your new and extremely beautiful herringbone parquet floor and be proud of the fact that you have created it!

 The steps of preparing your floor for an upcoming refinishing process are not difficult at all and they will make the while experience much easier and smoother.

 If you are facing the dilemma of whether to choose cedar or ipe wood decking, we can help you!